fclairamb/afero-gdrive/README.md

 ## Known limitations
 - File appending / seeking for write is not supported because Google Drive doesn't support it, it could be simulated by rewriting entire files.
 - Chmod is saved as a property and not used at this time.
 - No files listing cache.
-This means that every directory of a path results in a requests, every single time a path is analyzed.
+This means that every directory of a path results in a request that happens every single time a path is analyzed.
+In other word opening `/a/b/c/file.txt` for writing will create at least 4 request, and the same will happen for reading.

 ## How to use
 Note: Errors handling is skipped for brevity but you definitely have to handle it.